sudeeprp/default-coding/modeling-needed-capabilities.md

 Operations need

-- what?
-- what?
+- easy configuration

-for quick installation and commissioning
+for quick (< 1 hour) commissioning (=connect and train / signoff)

-It needs to be `what?`
+It needs to be simple

+- anybody can do it
+- minimize site dependency
+- user manual for reference: for installation and for use
+- adaptible installation (power adapter, wifi / 4G...)

 It needs to be `what?`